CopilotKit/CopilotKit/README.md

 ## Overview

 ### CopilotTextarea: AI-assisted text generation + editing.
-- ✅ A a drop-in `<textarea />` replacement.
-Fully customizable visually.
+- ✅ A drop-in `<textarea />` replacement.
+Supports all textarea customizations.
 - ✅ AI editing ✨ - "list the client's top 3 pain points from the last call `@GongTranscript`"
 - ✅ autocompletions ✨ - Context-aware autocompletions (like in GitHub Copilot / Gmail)
 - ✅ App context & 3rd party context with `useMakeCopilotReadable` and `useMakeCopilotDocumentReadable`